nurbujang/pands-problem-sheet/README.md

 ### Method:
 1. Using VS Code, pands folder was created under the computer directory.
-2. 3 subfolders were created under pands: a. mywork  b. pands-course-material  c. pands-problem-sheet
+2. Three subfolders were created under pands: a. mywork  b. pands-course-material  c. pands-problem-sheet
-3. helloworld.py file was created under pands-problem-sheet.
-Comments were added to describe the code.
-4. Code format followed that of (1).
+3. The helloworld.py file was created under pands-problem-sheet.
+Comments were added to describe the code, and the code format followed that of (1).
 5. Python print() function was used to create a string output onto the screen (2).
 6. Python quote function was used for string representation (3).
 7. Python bracket function indicates that round brackets are generally used in function (4).